Wednesday, February 29, 2012

 Jodhpur - The Blue City

 Opulence is how we ended the trip.
 After seeing some of the poorest people living on the edge of India near the Desert National Park, after some of the worst roads, after so many houses haphazardly stacked on top of one another -- we wound up in Gujarat where the roads are smooth and the housing societies are nicely planned and spaced for front yards.
 We headed to Baroda for a friend's wedding and it was an outrageous experience.
 From village parades, to drinking with 20 uncle Patels, to massive flower composed statues of peacocks and boats, it was full sensory experience.
 It was also one of the most beautiful and colorful things to witness, with a firework show better than most I have seen back home for the 4th of July.
-The pictures will have to do most of the talking for this nearly $1 million wedding (check out my last blog post "Holidays in India" in addition to this one for more photos and stories on the experience).
+The pictures will have to do most of the talking for this $1 million wedding (check out my last blog post "Holidays in India" in addition to this one for more photos and stories on the experience).

 Me - never blending in - at the Wedding outside of Baroda